 3040 West Salt Creek Lane

-For information on Arlington Heights, the history, community and services, there is a website that contains a great amount of information.
-Their website address is at www.vah.com.
+For information on Arlington Heights, the history, community, and services, a website contains an incredible amount of information at www.vah.com.
 They also are open 8:00 am to 5:00 pm, Monday thru Friday at:

 Arlington Heights Village Hall